 I've been intrigued by dynamic "popular" lists for a while now.
-First it was BlogDex, then came Del.icio.us, and lately I've even been glancing at Technorati's 'Today's Most Popular.
+First it was

-That said, I've noticed that on their popular movies page, Brokeback Mountain has been topping the list by over double the blog mentions for the past few days.
+Brokeback Mountain has been topping the list by over double the blog mentions for the past few days.
 I haven't taken the time to discern whether a majority of these blogs are in favor of the movie or if they are recognizing it as propaganda, but I thought I'd throw in my two cents, regardless.

-Actually, just about everything I want to say about this movie has been said by David Kupelian in his article 'Brokeback Mountain': Rape of the Marlboro Man.
+'Brokeback Mountain': Rape of the Marlboro Man.
 Please read this article in its entirety.
 In the meantime, here are some important excerpts:

 "Brokeback Mountain," the controversial "gay cowboy" film that has garnered seven Golden Globe nominations and breathless media reviews – and has now emerged as a front-runner for the Oscars – is a brilliant propaganda film, reportedly causing viewers to change the way they feel about homosexual relationships and same-sex marriage.